Knicks guard Josh Hart (3) goes up for a jump...

 Knicks guard Josh Hart (3) goes up for a jump shot while guarded by Atlanta Hawks guard Keaton Wallace (2) during the second half of an NBA basketball game, Wednesday, Nov.
 6, 2024, in Atlanta.
 Credit: AP/Jason Allen

-ATLANTA — It was the last stop on a nine-day, four-game excursion and if the Knicks seemed as if they were exhausted, maybe staying up on election night like much of the nation, it was showing.
+ATLANTA — It was the last stop on a nine-day, four-game excursion and if the Knicks seemed as if they were exhausted, maybe staying up on Election Night like much of the nation, it was showing.

-A step slow much of the night, the Knicks matched a season-high 16 turnovers and still they found themselves fighting and scratching to try find a way to close out the trip.
-But a late lead disappeared as they faded down the stretch for the second straight game, suffering a 121-116 loss to the Atlanta Hawks.
-The Knicks were outscored 16-6 over the last 2:12.
-The loss sent them home with a 2-2 record on the trip and a 3-4 record overall.
+A step slow much of the night, the Knicks matched a season-high 16 turnovers and still they found themselves fighting and scratching to try and find a way to close out the trip.
+But a late lead disappeared as they faded down the stretch for the second straight game, suffering a 121-116 defeat against the Hawks.

 Brunson went to the line with 1:20 to play and missed the first before giving the Knicks a one-point lead again.
 But Clint Capela drained a pair and the Knicks were trailing by one entering the final minute.

-Towns, who had 34 points and 16 rebounds, missed a corner three and the Hawks rushed the ball up the floor, Trae Young finding Capela for a dunk and a three-point lead with 46.9 seconds remaining.
+Towns, who had 34 points and 16 rebounds, missed a corner three and the Hawks rushed the ball up the floor, Trae Young found Capela for a dunk and a three-point lead with 46.9 seconds remaining.

-Brunson missed a three on the other end and Risacher fell out of bounds with the rebound .
-The call originally was signaled as Knicks ball.
+Brunson missed a three at the other end and Risacher fell out of bounds with the rebound.
+The call originally signaled was Knicks’ ball.
 But another official, J.T.
-Orr stepped in to call a loose ball foul on Hart.
+Orr, stepped in to call a loose-ball foul on Hart.
+It sent Risacher to the line where he converted the first.
+He missed the second, but the rebound bounced out to Young, who was fouled and hit a pair for a 117-111 lead.

 Young, speaking on the court afterward, said, “That was too close.
 I hope those New York fans exit real quick.”

-The Knicks found themselves in a 7-0 hole to begin Wednesday night's game.
+After decrying their slow start in Houston, noting that they were a step slow in that game and had to fight back all night, the Knicks found themselves in a 7-0 hole to begin Wednesday night’s game.
 They missed their first five shots.
 By the end of the first quarter they’d turned the ball over six times.

 SUBSCRIBE